Login

 Natural Alternatives

-1. Riparian Buffers: Planting bushes and trees along riverbanks can significantly reduce erosion.
+1. Riparian Buffers: Establishing bushes and trees along riverbanks can dramatically diminish erosion.

-3. Streambank Stabilization: Using natural materials, like logs or rocks, can secure the soil without relying on metal structures.
+3. Streambank Stabilization: Utilizing natural materials like logs or stones can effectively secure the soil without dependency on metal constructs.

 0